The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Carry-Gap Estimates

-The full-sample median of approximately 37\,bp is broadly comparable to the roughly 34\,bp reported by \citet{AB21}.
-Because sample composition and measurement details are not identical, direct numerical comparison requires caution, but the consistency with prior work serves as a useful sanity check.
+The full-sample median of approximately 37\,bp is close to the roughly 34\,bp reported by \citet{AB21}.
+The samples and measurement details are not identical, so the comparison should not be mechanical, but the proximity is a useful sanity check.

 \FloatBarrier

 \FloatBarrier